 A Whistleblower is an individual who exposes and reports any illegal or unethical conduct within an organisation.
 Such conduct may be in violation of Federal or State laws, company Policies, or ethical guidelines.
-Whistleblowers can act internally, by raising concerns with Management, or externally, by raising concerns with an investigative or governing body.
+Whistleblowers can act internally, by raising concerns with Management or the San Carlo Board (Governing Body), through a Whistleblower Service, or externally, by raising concerns with an investigative or governing body.